fxnn/brainfuck/README.md

 ## Related Work

 * This project was never designed to (and does terribly fail at) execute Brainfuck code _fast_.
-You might consider https://github.com/Borisvl/brainfuck for a set of (really) fast Java Brainfuck executors.
+For this problem being solved with Java in a variety of ways, you might consider [github.com/Borisvl/brainfuck](https://github.com/Borisvl/brainfuck).
+(Did anyone say "bytecode"?)
+* While I am also working on a project involving [machine learning](https://github.com/fxnn/brainfuck-on-genetics), I haven't been the first to come to this idea.
+It follows that others are more advanced in their solution.
+Take [github.com/primaryobjects/AI-Programmer](https://github.com/primaryobjects/AI-Programmer), who even played with Brainfuck extensions supporting functions and published some really interesting [articles](http://www.primaryobjects.com/CMS/Article149) about everything.

 ## License